The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Introduction

-Although almost sure versions of reachability specifications are interesting in their own right, they may be too strict a concept in some applications.
-For example, in the safety assessment context, a common specification involves bounding the probability that undesirable events take place.
-Motivated by this, in this article we develop a new framework for solving the following stochastic \emph{reach-avoid} problem: \begin{quote} $\RA$: \textsl{Given an initial state $x\in\R^n$, a horizon $T > 0$, a number $p\in\:[0, 1]$, and two disjoint sets $A, B\subset\R^n$, determine whether there exists a policy such that the controlled process reaches $A$ prior to entering $B$ within the interval $[0, T]$ with probability at least $p$.} \end{quote} Observe that this is a significantly different problem compared to its almost-sure counterpart referred to above.
-It is of course immediate that the solution to the above problem is trivial if the initial state is either in $B$ (in which case it is almost surely impossible) or in $A$ (in which case there is nothing to do).
+\begin{quote} $\RA$: \textsl{Given an initial state $x\in\R^n$, a horizon $T > 0$, a number $p\in\:[0, 1]$, and two disjoint sets $A, B\subset\R^n$, determine whether there exists a control policy such that the process reaches $A$ prior to entering $B$ within the interval $[0, T]$ with probability at least $p$.} \end{quote}

+Observe that this is a significantly different problem compared to its almost-sure counterpart referred to above.
+It is of course immediate that the solution of the above problem is trivial if the initial state is either in $B$ (in which case it is almost surely impossible) or in $A$ (in which case there is nothing to do).
 However, for generic initial conditions in $\R^n\setminus(A \cup B)$, due to the inherent probabilistic nature of the dynamics, the problem of selecting a policy and determining the probability with which the controlled process reaches the set $A$ prior to hitting $B$ is non-trivial.
-In addition, we address the following slightly different reach-avoid problem compared to $\RA$ above, that requires that the process be in the set $A$ at time $T$: \begin{quote} $\widetilde{\RA}$: \textsl{Given an initial state $x\in\R^n$, a horizon $T > 0$, a number $p\in\:[0, 1]$, and two disjoint sets $A, B\subset\R^n$, determine whether there exists a policy such that with probability at least $p$ the controlled process resides in $A$ at time $T$ while avoiding $B$ on the interval $[0, T]$.} \end{quote}
+In addition, we address the following slightly different reach-avoid problem compared to $\RA$ above, that requires the process to be in the set $A$ at time $T$: